kmax12/kmax12.github.io/content/posts/chicago-marathon-2022.md

 ## My Race Strategy

 Overall, this analysis reaffirms that conventional wisdom is correct.
-The best pacing strategy is to avoid slowing down later in the race by not starting too fast.
+The best pacing strategy is to not start too fast in order to avoid slowing down later in the race.

 Unfortunately, acting on this is tricky because setting an initial pace depends on my ultimate finishing time, and I've never run a marathon before.

-However, if my main goal is to break 4 hours, it translates into a simple strategy: **run the first half a bit under 2 hours and then slow down as little as possible**
+However, if my goal is to break 4 hours, it translates into a simple strategy: **run the first half a bit under 2 hours and then slow down as little as possible**

 To help me achieve that, 3 ideas come to mind.